Multicultural Greek Council

 Similar to NPHC, Washington and Lee's Multicultural Greek Council promotes unity amongst the four HBGLOs on our campus.
 The MGC encourages good scholarship, participation in fellowship, support for character development, and continued service within the community.
 Through campus and community partnerships the MGC and the individual HBGLOs seek to provide awareness and offer educational opportunities that lead to a positive collegiate experience.

 The Membership Intake Process (MIP) is very different than the experience of recruitment through the Interfraternity or Panhellenic system.
-If you are interested in possible membership you may contact Megan Hobbs for additional information.
+If you are interested in possible membership you may contact Chris Moore for additional information.
 Please note that the minimum GPA requirement in order to be eligible for MIP varies by chapter:

 - Alpha Kappa Alpha Sorority -- 2.3